 WD-40 Company offers multi-purpose maintenance products under the WD-40 brand for household, marine, automotive, construction, repair, sporting goods, gardening, and various industrial applications, and multi-purpose drip oil and spray lubricant, and other specialty maintenance products under the 3-IN-ONE brand for household, locksmithing, HVAC, marine, farming, construction, and jewelry manufacturing applications.
 The company was founded in 1953 and is based in San Diego, California.

 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for WDFC, in which we model out valuation assuming a variety of terminal growth rates.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Wd 40 Co.
 To summarize, we found that Wd 40 Co ranked in the 14th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
-The most interesting components of our discounted cash flow analysis for Wd 40 Co ended up being:
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+As for the metrics that stood out in our discounted cash flow analysis of Wd 40 Co, consider: